gesiscss/orc/README.md

 ### [ORC Site](/orc_site)

-An app to serve ORC project static files and base pages, such as home and about.
+An app to serve ORC project base pages, such as home and about.